 The practice of regularly checking that a website or web application is running as it should is also called monitoring.

-If we decide to run our end-to-end tests on production at regular intervals, we are essentially implementing some frontend monitoring (some call it also user flow monitoring).
+If we decide to run our end-to-end tests on production at regular intervals, we are essentially implementing some frontend monitoring (some call it synthetic monitoring or user flow monitoring).

 The scope and purpose of the two techniques is different but it overlaps in many points.
 Both are intended to make sure that a production application is running as it should.
 Uptime monitoring usually runs very basic checks that require instants to run, and that’s why the monitoring interval is usually very short, down to 1 minute in many instances.
 The checks (or tests) performed for frontend monitoring on the other hand require longer to run, but are also more exhaustive as they will take into account also the User Interface subsystem and its integration with the backend.